TOOLS |

 I attempted to finish the create site wizard and was presented with this error when saving.

-Logged in again and started the create site wizard again, everthing is pretty straight forward and I moved through the options to run a scan against my local host.
+Logged in again and started the create site wizard again, everything is pretty straight forward, and I moved through the options to run a scan against my local host.

 Scan of localhost took 14mins.
 Not unreasonable and seemed to do a good job of cataloging the installed software and discovering vulnerabilities.